City Cheat Sheet: A Travel Guide to Augusta, Georgia

 LOCAL PRO-TIP // Head north on Fleming Road from Walton Way if you’d like to catch a glimpse of the clubhouse at Augusta National in the distance.

+You can download this Augusta Cheat Sheet by clicking here.
 For additional recommendations for what to do, see, and experience in Augusta, follow The Scout Guide Augusta on Instagram.